 To configure your cross-region DR:

-Create a matching-alias key in the source and in the remote region for CPM to use automatically in the DR copy process.
+Create a matching-alias key in the source and in the remote region for N2WS to use automatically in the DR copy process.

 - If a matching key is not found in the target region, the DR process will fail.